The Chestnut Man Review: Thrilling Till the End

 the chestnut man

 The Chestnut Man is moderately paced but keeps you at the edge of your seat throughout.
-The twists and turns that the series brings forth is shocking and interesting and there’s just enough blood and gore to keep things spicy.
+The twists and turns that the series brings forth are shocking and interesting, and there’s just enough blood and gore to keep things spicy.
 All in all, this one’s quite entertaining.

 The Chestnut Man is streaming on Netflix.